duncan3dc/sonos/README.md

 Static Methods
 --------------
 * getSpeakers() - Returns an array of Controller instances for all speakers on the network
+* getGroups() - As above, but only returns one instance per group of speakers

 Public Properties